erni93/nesto-backend-challenge/README.md

 You will need some environment variables defined in your machine in order to be able to connect with the database, check `docker-compose.yml` for some examples (backend-api configuration)

-How to run all tests
+How to run integration tests (necessary a valid connection with the DB)

 ```bash
 $ go -timeout 30s -run ^(TestGetAuthors|TestGetBooks|TestGetBooksWithFilters|TestGetEras|TestGetGenres|TestGetSizes)$ backend-api